-On May 24th (Friday), as a part of the 50th anniversary event of the KCG Group, a lecture by Digital Media Pioneer and founder of Digital Domain Inc. Scott Ross “VFX and changes in the global paradigm” Was held at the Kyoto University Graduate School of Information Kyoto Hall.Mr.
-Ross talked about the charms and challenges of special effects and VFX using CG (computer graphics) while introducing his own images.He also emphasized that communication is one of the most important factors for successful students, such as film production.
+On Friday, May 24, as part of the KCG Group's 50th anniversary commemorative event, a lecture entitled "VFX and the Shifting Global Paradigm" by Scott Ross, a digital media pioneer and founder of Digital Domain, Inc. in the United States, was held at the Kyoto Ekimae Satellite Hall of the Kyoto Institute of Information Science.Mr.
+Ross talked about the appeal and challenges of special effects and VFX using computer graphics (CG), while introducing the videos he has worked on.He also emphasized to the students in the audience that communication is one of the most important elements of a successful career, including filmmaking.

-Ross, who founded Digital Domain with James Cameron and brought it to the largest production, traveled to many bands such as the Miles Davis Group in the 1970s, and was founded by George Lucas in the 1980s.
-Became ILM general manager.In 1989, NTT supported organizational reforms under the theme of "creativity”.Later, he supported the establishment of digital media departments at 14 universities in Japan.There was a wide network of people, and in Japan he had a close relationship with the late director Akira Kurosawa.He is also a member of the American Academy of Motion Picture Arts and Sciences, which presides over the Academy Awards, and the American Television Arts and Science Association, which grants Emmy Awards, and lectures on creative methods and technologies in more than 20 countries around the world.
+After founding Digital Domain with James Cameron and building it into one of the largest production companies, Ross toured with many bands in the 1970s, including the Miles Davis Group, and became general manager of ILM, founded by George Lucas, in the 1980s.In 1989, I supported organizational reform at NTT under the theme of "creativity.Since then, he has assisted in the establishment of digital media-related faculties at 14 universities in Japan.He had a wide network of contacts, and in Japan he was especially close to the late Akira Kurosawa.He is a member of the American Academy of Motion Picture Arts and Sciences, which presides over the Academy Awards, and the American Society of Television Arts and Sciences, which presents the Emmy Awards, and has lectured on creative methods and technology in more than 20 countries.

 Commemorative Lecture "VFX and the Changing Global Paradigm"